freeman-lab/selectify/README.md

 }
 ```

-If we now create a selection we can use the log method
+If we now create a selection we can use our new method

 ```javascript
-var selection = myselectify([{id: 'apple'}, {id: 'orange'}])
+var selection = myselectify([{id: 'apple'}, {id: 'orange'}]) selection.log()

-selection.log()
 ```